merovex-press/stranded-series/docs/80-Treatments/0101-discovery.md

 1. **Ephraim uses the rifles.** Ephraim uses the rifle and two clips of bullets to kill them.
 He loots the bodies, replacing the boots with shoes that fit him.
 He throws the boots away, hoping they are lost in the undergrowth.
 He picks up one of the clips, but cannot find the other.
 He uses the Indians' arrows to mask the wounds.
 He is more cautious moving forward, worried more Indians are out & about.

-1. **Dorian heads to Philadelphia.** Dorian emerges back to Smithytown and has MOOK-1 & MOOK-3 remain in case Ephraim survives; he is convinced he is dead but errs on the side of caution.
+1. **Dorian heads to Philadelphia.** Dorian emerges back to Chambersburg and has MOOK-1 & MOOK-3 remain in case Ephraim survives; he is convinced he is dead but errs on the side of caution.
 He then starts the trip back to Philadelphia with MOOK-4.
 Mook-1 & -3 agree to alternate who sleeps in the loft and who sleeps in the widow's house.

 1. **Ephraim heads to Philadelphia.** Ephraim emerges a couple days later, tired.
 At dusk, he slips into the loft, where MOOK-3 is sleeping.
 Unaware, Ephraim starts grabbing all his possessions.
 Mook-3 awakes and calls out, scuffle & Ephraim uses MOOK-3's pistol but to knock MOOK-3 out.
 Ephraim finishes gathering his things, and he ladder's back down & out.
 He starts his trip to Philadelphia.